John R. Anderson (minister): Early life and education

 John Richard Anderson was born in 1818 in Shawneetown, Illinois.
 His parents had been enslaved in Virginia.
-As a child, Anderson moved with the family he belonged to, to Missouri.
+As a child, Anderson was moved to Missouri by the family who owned him.
 Legally, his past residence in Illinois territory meant that he was free.
 He moved to Missouri with Sarah Bates, the sister of United States Attorney General Edward Bates.
 While he was technically an indentured servant, he was treated like a slave until the age of 12, when he attained his freedom.
 Anderson and his mother Chloe Anderson were emancipated by Sarah Bates on January 25, 1830.

 As a child, he learned to read at the Sunday school of the First Colored Church, which was established by Reverends James Welch and John Mason Peck.
 Anderson received most of his education in reading and theology at John Berry Meachum's "Freedom School," which was conducted on a riverboat in the Mississippi River.
 He sought to take advantage of evening schools in St. Louis, but was told to leave when it was discovered that he was not white.
 Anderson was baptized at the First African Baptist Church.